tur-ium/Spark-in-Scala/README.md

 # Spark web ui
-While Spark-shell is running, you can see the history of Spark jobs run via the Spark Shell application UI [http://localhost:4040/jobs/](http://localhost:4040/jobs/)
+While Spark-shell is running, you can see current and historic Spark jobs via the Spark Shell application UI (by default port 4040):
+[http://localhost:4040/jobs/](http://localhost:4040/jobs/)

 # How to use